Exporting to Nigeria - Market Overview Exporting to - Market Overview

 Nigeria's publicly-owned and operated transportation infrastructure is a major constraint to economic development.
 The principal ports are in Lagos (Apapa and Tin Can Island), Port Harcourt, and Calabar.
 While the Government of Nigeria has opened the ports sector for participation by the private sector, to ensure effective management and operation through concession agreements, the government still manages the rail and roads sectors.
 A sound legal framework and reforms are needed to allow Public and Private Partnerships (PPPs) to move forward in the rail and roads sector.
-Of the 50,000 kilometers of roads, only slightly more than 10,000 kilometers are paved, and many of these paved roads are in poor shape.
+Of the 50,000 kilometers of roads, only slightly more than 10,000 kilometers are paved, and many of these paved roads are in poor condition.
 Only five of Nigeria's twenty-two airports—Lagos, Kano, Port Harcourt, Enugu, and Abuja—currently receive international commercial flights.
 Haj flights fly out of Yola to Saudi Arabia, but these are charter flights.
 Lagos is working towards establishing itself as a regional hub.